johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Image.md

   <Image />
   ```

-One can enhance Image picker UI elements.
+You can also enhance Image picker UI elements.
 A list of UI elements that can be
 enhanced can be found in TImagePickerUI type exported by Image.
 In order to
 enhance a UI element, the enhancement should be injected as ui prop to the Image
 element.
-Lets consider, we want to customize master wrapper element
+To customize master wrapper element:

 ```
 js import { Image } from '@bodiless/components';